 The joys of Har Gow: transluscent steamed dumplings, with a pork and prawn filling.
 Little bites of sheer pleasure.

 I adore dim sum and can happily devour platefuls of them quite happily – even in place of a main course!
+Now any type of steamed dumpling ticks all the boxes for me, whether they are like these jiaozi or shumai (below) or like the crystal dumplings in this post.

 The outer wrapper cooks to give a delightfully sticky texture with a bit of bite, and then the intense flavour of the prawns, mushroom, pork and the spices kick in to give a real taste explosion in the mouth.